So You Think You Can Dance at Home? - Setting up a Home Studio

 Those with the space to spare might consider getting a larger mat that can be taped down for a more permanent setting.
 However, for those working with smaller spaces or need a more temporary set-up (such as those in student dorms or rented accommodation), there are dance and fitness mats of smaller sizes that can be rolled up and kept away for your convenience, allowing you to dance/exercise safely and still save space!

 In a pinch, we have all found substitutes for one of the most essential features almost every dancer uses – a barre.
 Short term make-shift barres have included towel rails, chairs, kitchen counters, and just about any surface we can put our weight against.
 However, these are not viable in the long term.
 Proper barres are built to sustain maximum weight and pressure levels when you’re using them (whether for fitness or dance purposes) and need to be of the right height to ensure that you’re not under or overworking your muscles.
-If you’re looking to set up a home studio, portable barres with a strong and sturdy base are well worth looking into.
+If you’re looking to set up a home studio, portable barres with a strong an

 Dancing and working out at home also introduced a slew of new problems.
 Apart from a small minority who already had dedicated dance studios in their houses, most people found that their homes were not adapted to dance.
 Whether it was the lack of necessary equipment or the wrong flooring, dancing at home was seen as a temporary fix rather than a viable long-term solution.